Emilsone/Emilsone/README.md

 - 👯 I’m looking to collaborate with people - Who are interested in working on products & sharing productive ideas with other developers across the board.
 - 💬 Ask me about HTML, CSS, VUEJS, JAVASCRIPT NUXTJS  TAILWIND CSS
 - 📫 How to reach me: lawsonezekiel68@gmail.com
-- ⚡ Fun fact: Vue is the best javascript framework
+- ⚡ Fun fact: Vue is the best Javascript framework